-Metal Bellow Couplings are highly precise, torsionally stiff backlash-free devices that are used in the applications in which torques or rotary movements must be transmitted from shaft to shaft with the highest angular accuracy.
+Metal Bellow Couplings are highly precise, torsionally stiff, backlash-free devices used in applications where torques or rotary movements must be transmitted from shaft to shaft with the highest angular accuracy.
 Bellows couplings are also suitable for speed control applications.
-Stainless steel made of metal bellow couplings effectively compensates radial, axial and angular shaft misalignments.
+Stainless steel made of metal bellow couplings effectively compensates for radial, axial and angular shaft misalignments.
 Metal bellow couplings can be with radial set screws, short clamping hubs, standard clamping hubs, etc.

 Metal Bellow Coupling by Ringfeder